Sandeep-RN/apitable/README.md

   - Flexible ERP.
   - Low-code and no-code platform.
   - ...and more, APITable puts 1000 softwares in your pocket.
-- As a visual database infrastructure
+- As a visual database infrastructure:
   - **Embed** APITable into your own software UIs.
   - Visual Database with REST API.
   - Admin dashboard.
   - Central configuration management.
   - All-in-one enterprise database that **connect all** your software.
   - ...and more, APITable connects everything.
-- Also, it is open source and extensible
+- Also, it is open source and extensible.

 ## 💞 API-oriented